Caulfield - South

 Caulfield - South demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Caulfield - South's educational attainment notably exceeds national and state averages.
-Among residents aged 15+, 52.3% possess university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-This area's highest qualification is the bachelor degree at 35.0%, followed by postgraduate qualifications (12.6%) and graduate diplomas (4.7%).
-Vocational pathways comprise 21.2% of qualifications, with advanced diplomas at 10.9% and certificates at 10.3%.
+In Caulfield - South, the proportion of residents aged 15 and above with university qualifications is significantly higher than national and state averages.
+52.3% of residents in this area have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Bachelor degrees are the most common at 35.0%, followed by postgraduate qualifications (12.6%) and graduate diplomas (4.7%).
+Vocational pathways account for 21.2% of qualifications, with advanced diplomas at 10.9% and certificates at 10.3%.

-Educational participation is significantly high, with 29.5% currently enrolled in formal education.
-This includes 9.0% in primary, 8.0% in secondary, and 7.2% pursuing tertiary education.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education.
+This includes 9.0% in primary education, 8.0% in secondary education, and 7.2% pursuing tertiary education.

 Frequently Asked Questions - Education